 4. The countries that are considered as the Principal Members have now approved the HES models for the publications including security, energy management, and control system.
 The HES Working Group examines the functional safety issues.
 Therefore, the International Electrotechnical Commission or the IEC's Advisory Committee for Safety has requested this Working Group to develop some guidelines for home automation network's safety.
 These safety messages are considered critical and must be confirmed prior to being sent through out the network.
 These appliances operate through a network and do not compromise in its safety aspects.
 So, in case the network fails, the device maintains its appropriate level of safety.

 5. Safety standards have been defined by the IEC for its various devices when ever they have to operate individually.
 The key concern of the ACOS is the interaction among products via the home control networks must match up with the safety requirements' harmonization.
 Their functional safety is also defined by IEC in terms of the home control system's capacity to execute the actions that are essential for the maintenance & achievement of the desired safety levels in the normal situations as well as the emergency cases.

-Home Automation Systems - Great Quality At Reasonable Price!
+Home Automation - History At A Glance

 Let us bring your home in Colfax into the future of technology.
 Contact us today at for a free estimate for your smart home automation project.